What Is Major Depressive Disorder?

 Persistent depressive disorder

-A persistent depressive disorder can be similar to major depressive disorder.
+Persistent depressive disorder is a long-term form of depression with symptoms that are similar to major depressive disorder.
 Still, it can involve fewer symptoms with longer gaps in between, with no gap generally lasting for two months or more.
 Additionally, clinicians often require that the condition be experienced for at least two years prior to diagnosis.

 Sometimes, persistent depressive disorder can follow major depressive disorder as the individual improves through treatment.